thomassuedbroecker/ce-cns-problem/documentation/monitoring.md

 ![](images/cns-ce-monitoring-04.png)

 In the upcoming dialog select `Lite` and leave the defaults selected for `region` and `resource group`.
-Name for service `IBMCloudMonitoring-Code-Engine` and press `Create`.
+Name the service instance `IBMCloudMonitoring-Code-Engine` and press `Create`.

 ![](images/cns-ce-monitoring-05.png)